SCiO-systems/ragrofims/README.md

 # ragrofims
-R code for the new code
+R code for the new version of AGROFIMS based on Angular Web FrameWork